hvkeyn/scn/README.md

 For the application to work, you need to:

 1. **Configure firewall:**
-   - Allow incoming TCP/UDP connections on port 53317
+   - Allow incoming TCP/UDP connections on port 53317 (HTTP/Discovery)
+   - Allow incoming TCP connections on port 53318 (Secure WebSocket)
    - Allow outgoing TCP/UDP connections

 2. **Disable AP Isolation:**